AsrarOthman/sec-2023-day-1/README.md

 # sec-2023-day-1

-This is my digital CV
+This is my digital Resume
-update - 230308